jl02142/OrthoRefine/README.md

 ./orthorefine.exe --input input.txt --OF_file N0.tsv --window_size window_size_number --synteny_ratio synteny_ratio_number
 `

-The default outfile is called "outfile_ws_sr_pa_ra" where ws is the value of window size, sr is the synteny ratio, pa is print_all (default 0), and ra is run_all_orthofinder (default 0); these four suffixes are always appended.
+The default outfile is called "outfile_ws_sr_pa_ra" where ws is the value of window size (default 8), sr is the synteny ratio (default 0.5), pa is print_all (default 0), and ra is run_all_orthofinder (default 0); these four suffixes are always appended and the default output file name is "outfile_8_0.5_0_0".
 OrthoRefine's outfile has been formatted to match OrthoFinder's, except the second column will print the SOG number and the third will print the gene name from the feature table of the first genome in the SOG (genomes are ordered by their apperance in the user created input file).

 ## OrthoRefine's method summary
+OrthoRefine is a tool designed to automate the refinement of hierarchical orthogroups (HOGs) identification using synteny, conservation of gene order.
+The analysis proceeds through the following steps:

-OrthoRefine automates using synteny (conserved gene order) information to refine prior homolog (orthologous group) identification.
-The analysis begins by constructing a window of user specified size centered at each gene of the HOG.
-Excluding this gene from the HOG (located at the center of the window), OrthoRefine evaluates the synteny by counting matching pairs of genes inside the window; matching pairs consist of genes assigned to the same group by a prior program (e.g. HOG group in the OrthoFinder output).
-We note that genes only need to be within the window and are not required to be in the same order, and genes that do not have a homolog in the other genome are not included in the window (the window would be extended by one per missing homolog for that pairwise comparison).
-The synteny ratio is calculated by taking the number of matching pairs and dividing it by the window size.
-If the ratio is greater than a cutoff (default 0.5), the genes at the center of the window are considered syntenic.
+* Construction of Gene Windows: OrthoRefine begins by constructing a window of user-specified size centered at each gene of the HOG.
+This window excludes the gene located at the center and evaluates synteny by counting matching pairs of genes within the window.

+* Evaluation of Synteny: Matching pairs consist of genes assigned to the same group by a prior program (e.g., HOG group in the OrthoFinder output).
+It's important to note that genes only need to be within the window and are not required to be in the same order.
+Additionally, genes without a homolog in the other genome are not included in the window, and the window is extended by one per missing homolog for that pairwise comparison.

+* Calculation of Synteny Ratio: The synteny ratio is calculated by dividing the number of matching pairs by the window size.
+If the ratio exceeds a user-defined cutoff (default 0.5), the genes at the center of the window are considered syntenic.

+OrthoRefine provides a refined assessment of homologs based on synteny information, which can aid in improving the accuracy of orthologous group assignments.
+Users can adjust parameters such as the window size and synteny ratio cutoff to customize the analysis according to their specific requirements.

 <figure>
     <img src="https://github.com/jl02142/OrthoRefine/assets/23033795/8f711260-18b7-4681-a5e4-52021f741206" width="1000" height="400">
-    <figcaption>The window around three genes assigned to HOG19 by OrthoFinder demonstrates how OrthoRefine determines which of the E. coli genes is an ortholog of E. fergusonii’s HVX45_RS11505.
+    <figcaption>The window around three genes assigned to HOG19 by OrthoFinder demonstrates how OrthoRefine determines which of the <i>E. coli</i> genes is an ortholog of <i>E. fergusonii’s</i> HVX45_RS11505.
 The HOG19 genes are shown with yellow fill, other genes assigned to the same HOG are shown in matching colors, and genes that have orthologs in other genomes outside the displayed window are shown in white.
 The first number below each circle denotes the HOG assigned by OrthoFinder, while the second entry shows the locus tag.</figcaption>
 </figure>

 \
-For additional information and examples, see OrthoRefine's paper.
+OrthoRefine's manuscript is currently under peer review.

 [Ludwig, J and Mrázek, J. OrthoRefine: automated enhancement of prior ortholog identification via synteny.
 2023]()